showengineer/rusty-interaction/README.md

 [dependencies.rusty_interaction]
 path = "../rusty-interaction"
 ```
-`path` is the location of the repo you just cloned.
+`path` is the location of the repo you just cloned, change it accordingly.
 The library comes with the `types` and `security` features by default.
 If you wish to use the `handler` feature, add `features = ["handler"]` to the dependency entry.

-1. Profit!
+3. Profit!

 ## Contributing
 More than welcome! :D